optilude/MuleBox/README.md

 **WARNING #3:** This is a very tight build.
 You need to take care selecting components that can handle the required power, including wires.
 You need to be familar with soldering, guitar electronics (e.g. you have built guitar amps or pedals before), and be capable of building the code for this software project using basic development tools.

 You will also need to supply your own IR files, e.g. ones you have bought yourself.

+## Operation

+**TODO**: Add an image of the final unit

+Connect a 1/4" TS **speaker cable** (not an instrument cable like the one you might use to plug your guitar into an amp or connect two effects pedals) from an 8 Ohm (only!) speaker output on your amplifier, into the amp input on the Mulebox rear.

+Connect a pair of 1/4" TS audio cables from the left and right output jacks to a mixer or other recording device.
+If you want to connect to a pair of speakers, make sure they are either powered or that you use a suitable stereo amplifier.
+Note that the outputs are not balanced, and there is no headphone output.

+Turn the rotary switch on the front to position 1.
+Connect a 9V DC, centre-negative (only!) "pedal" power supply to the power socket at the back.
+Turn the other knobs to noon.

+The front knobs can be used to control the output level and cut/boost the bass, which might be helpful for certain types of amplifiers.
+The trim knob at the rear is used to control the input level between the amp and Hothouse.
+In general it should be as high as possible without causing clipping.

+The red LED will stay on when the device is powered.
+It will blink if the signal starts to clip.
+In this case, turn down the trim knob.

+The blue LED will stay on if an IR is loaded, and blink when it is being changed (by turning the rotary knob).
+If there are fewer than 12 valid IRs, some of the slots may be empty.
+In this case, the blue LED will remain off.

+## Loading your own Impulse Reponse files

+This project ships with four free IRs from Djammincabs [zystrix.com/djammincabs.htm](https://zystrix.com/djammincabs.htm) as a starting point, but you should load your own IRs that you have either bought or recorded yourself.

 ## Architecture